Common SEND needs and specific conditions

 What support is there if my child has been diagnosed with Autism?

 The health professionals that made the formal diagnosis, along with your GP, should be able to refer you to specialist treatment.
-You'll also find helpful information via the Related services and External links at right.

 Autism spectrum disorders (ASD) describe a range of conditions affecting social interaction, communication, interests and behaviour.
 Children and young people with ASD will experience the world differently to people without the condition.
 However, the way they show this and the level of needs they will have can vary significantly from one child to another.